 6. “Someone Like You” by Adele

 Adele brings heartbreak to life with this song.
 And as it stirs up deep emotions, you can easily karaoke on this song because it uses a low and deep-tone voice at the start of its stanzas.
-The song progresses during its chorus with some prolonged parts towards the end.
-You can sing this song if you want to take it easy or want to give an emotional tone and feel.
+The song starts with deep, resonant notes and gradually ascends in intensity towards the end.
+If you’re in the mood for an emotional delivery, this could be your perfect pick!

 7. “Close to You” by The Carpenters

 “Close to you” is one of the most pleasant songs and has found itself in many karaoke lists.
 It is often selected as an opening or a warm-up song because it’s easy and gentle on the female vocal cords.
 It keeps the melody steady from start to finish.
-Other songs with a similar tempo include, “Top Of The World” and “Yesterday Once More”.
+Some of their songs with a similar tempo include, “Top Of The World” and “Yesterday Once More”.